DavidVujic/python-polylith-docs/docs/index.md

 In addition to that, Polylith is very much about the Developer Experience.
 It has support for REPL Driven Development - a workflow that makes coding both joyful and interactive.

-This type of Architecture will also let you postpone these types of design decisions, like going for a Monolith or Microservices or Serverless.
+This type of Architecture will also let you postpone design decisions, like going for a Monolith or REST Microservices or Serverless functions.
 Your team can instead choose to focus on writing code and creating features.
 Make the decisions on how to deploy when you are ready for it.

 > If you can improve just one thing in your software development, make it getting faster feedback. [^2]

-### Structure for simplicity
+## Structure for simplicity
 Organizing, sorting and structuring things is difficult.
 Is there one folder structure to rule them all?

 > There should be one-- and preferably only one --obvious way to do it. [^1]